Eesha-Jain/To-Do-Application/README.md

 More coming soon!

 ## Credits
-This project was made entirely by Eesha Jain on replit.com.
+This project was made by Eesha Jain on replit.com.